dietrich-stein/awesome-evolution-simulators/readme.md

 ---

 <br/>
-Evolution simulators are software that simulates the process of evolution and typically models the principles of natural selection, mutation, genetic inheritance, and fitness evaluation.
-They often use populations of virtual organisms or agents that can reproduce, pass on genetic traits, compete for resources in a simulated environment and evolve over time.<br /><br />
+Evolution simulators models the principles of natural selection, mutation, genetic inheritance, and fitness evaluation to apply the process of evolution to populations of simulated lifeforms.
+They provide virtual environments designed for virtual organisms to compete for resources, reproduce, and evolve over time as their population adapt to pressures.
+Some of the awesome things that evolution simulators often incorporate as features include:<br /><br />

-This list focuses on simulators that are truly awesome.
-We aim to find and list the ones that use advanced techniques to accelerate, enhance, or even replace the processes of evolution.
-Some features that are often incorporated into evolution simulators include:<br /><br />

-- Autonomous agents
 - Neural networks
 - Cellular automata
 - Reinforcement learning
 - Particle physics
 - Newtonian physics
 - Procedural generation
+- Pheremone trails

 ## Contents